 Housing Benefit helps pay all or part of your rent if you are on a low income.

-  From October 2017 instead of claiming Income Support, Income related Jobseekers Allowance, Income related Employment and Support, Allowance Housing benefit, Working Tax Credit, or Child Tax Credit you may need to claim Universal Credit if you are of working age and have two children or less.
+From October 2017 instead of claiming Income Support, Income related Jobseekers Allowance, Income related Employment and Support, Allowance Housing benefit, Working Tax Credit, or Child Tax Credit you may need to claim Universal Credit if you are of working age.

 Help with your housing costs will be included in with your Universal Credit payment so you do not need to apply for Housing Benefit from us.

 You should apply for Housing Benefit, however, if you:

 - move into exempt supported accommodation, where you are receiving care, support or supervision provided by or on behalf of your landlord,

 - are living in a refuge,

 - are living in a hostel provided by the council

 - are placed in temporary accommodation by the council because you have become homeless.